Contents

 Many items are listed under code names – such as ‘Australian Teddy Bear’ for koalas and the Hindi term for ‘Striped Sheet’ in place of tiger skin – but bigger sites are now actively working with government and wildlife protection officials to weed out offending posts.

 Failure to comply with the proposed ruling could incur businesses a fine of up to 4% of their global revenue.
-However, for smaller sites, a 12 hour grace period could be put in place.
+However, a 12-hour grace period could be put in place for smaller sites.

 Despite the company’s assertion that its services comply with child protection legislation, privacy advocates and children’s rights groups are now urging the US Federal Trade Commission to investigate.